From Coins to 25%, 1.10k+ In Equity At 18

 Most of my coins came from buying it from beggars at a price higher than their face value.

 This hobby was kinda expensive and required traveling to some potentially unsafe places.
 It was impossible for 5 year old me to sustain it, so I soon at age 6, I left it.
+Still 13 years later, I still have those notes secured in a good condition.

 I started collecting stationery at age of 9.
 By the age of 10, I had started taking my stationery collection seriously.
 I also introduced this hobby to my classmates, and it spread like fire.
 I also started trading stationery with them.
 I named this act "Soada", which is Punjabi word for "deal".
 I mostly traded stationery for non stationery items including food, money and others.
 I kept a written, signed bill of each item traded for just in case.
 I also introduced written form of communication in form of paper balls letters with some obscure words.

-There were also some ideological differences.
-For example, one rival turned trading partner collected pencil leads from wooden pencils by repeatedly sharpening it, which I, and A both, found valueless and waste but we didn't object.
 Another one was with many others who were so keen on displaying their collections publicly to almost everyone but I was opposed to this.
 Due to concerns of theft and whole class already knew this.
 But some show off was also necessary as form of advertising, so I kept my bragging tendencies to limited circle.
 I used to say, Why should I bend and look down , laugh on others instead of making others look up and they will notice automatically.

 In addition to that, we did many other things including Pen fighting[^1], "experiments" with stationery, writing short reference books, throwing our stationery out of window on the porch and then rolling them down through water pressure.
 The one who managed to do this could keep all of them.

 I stopped this hobby at age of 11 because it was getting way too expensive, my step mother had discovered my stash, thieves had left the school, our school was getting strict to the point that they confiscated my cash, expensive stationery.
 Though I got them back after my father wrote a note to them.
-And I also became favorite student of another two teachers, which also helped, read more in my short-autobiography.
-I also had started focusing on programming and later finance.
-Though my stationery didn't go waste.
-I personally donated many to poor students, including poor non-school friends(Group A), who passed an oral test, and still use some of the items.

 I must have earned a total 600-700 rupees overall, without any investment, but I then just stopped as the work to reward ratio was too low.
 But for me, the biggest feeling was earning something.
 I still remember that I playfully bantered with my classmates that I have already started earning, have more cash in my wallet than them, who had none.

 At the age of 14, after I gained working knowledge of block chain, cryptocurrencies and related fields, I started searching for ways to implement my knowledge.
-I came across a platform named Stormgain which had a feature that would let you mine Bitcoin on their cloud platform for free.
+I came across a platform named Stormgain which had a scheme that would let you mine Bitcoin on their cloud platform for free.
 So I signed up there and started mining.

 I was able to refer around 5 people in Sethi Free Hacking School, which increased my mining rate.
 Soon, I reached $10, the minimum withdraw limit, and withdrew my earnings to my trading account, there was no option to withdraw to bank account, crypto wallet.
 From that, I bought Matic USDT and made $13.